World Health Organisation Sugar Recommendations

 How much sugar should children be eating?

 The WHO recommends a maximum of 10% energy from added sugar and suggests a further reduction to 5% energy could be even better.
 But what does that look like?
-How much is 10% of a child’s energy?
-Here are some images to help.
+How much is 10% of a child's energy?

 My thoughts on sugar in my children's diet